Eva Marie Saint: Later career

 Saint returned to the big screen for the first time in over a decade in Nothing in Common (1986), in which she played the mother of Tom Hanks's character; it was directed by Garry Marshall.
 Critics applauded her return to features.
 Saint was soon back on the small screen in numerous projects.
 After receiving five nominations, she won her first Emmy Award for the 1990 miniseries People Like Us.
 She appeared in a number of television productions in the 1990s and was cast as the mother of radio producer, Roz Doyle, in a 1999 episode of the comedy series Frasier.

 In 2000, Saint returned to feature films in I Dreamed of Africa with Kim Basinger.
 In 2005, she co-starred with Jessica Lange and Sam Shepard in Don't Come Knocking.
 Also in 2005, she appeared in the family film Because of Winn-Dixie, co-starring AnnaSophia Robb, Jeff Daniels, and Cicely Tyson.

 In 2006, Saint appeared in Superman Returns as Martha Kent, the adoptive mother of Superman, alongside Brandon Routh and a computer-generated performance from her On the Waterfront co-star Marlon Brando.

-She was presented one of the Golden Boot Awards in 2007 for her contributions to western cinema.
+Saint was presented one of the Golden Boot Awards in 2007 for her contributions to western cinema.

-Saint has lent her voice to the 2012 Nickelodeon animated series The Legend of Korra, a sequel to the hit TV show Avatar: The Last Airbender, playing the now-elderly Katara, a main character from the original series.

-In September 2012, she was cast as the adult version of Willa in the film adaptation of the novel Winter's Tale by Mark Helprin.
-The film was released on Valentine's Day 2014.
+Saint lent her voice to the 2012 Nickelodeon animated series The Legend of Korra, a sequel to the hit TV show Avatar: The Last Airbender, playing the now-elderly Katara, a main character from the original series.
+In September 2012, Saint was cast as the adult version of Willa in the film adaptation of the novel Winter's Tale by Mark Helprin.

 At the age of 93, Saint appeared at the 2018 Academy Award ceremony to present the award for Costume Design.
 She received a standing ovation upon entering the stage.
 In 2021, Saint appeared alongside Marisa Tomei in the podcast play series "The Pack Podcast" as part of the segment "The Bus Ride".

-She has two stars on the Hollywood Walk of Fame, one for motion pictures at 6624 Hollywood Boulevard, and one for television at 6730 Hollywood Boulevard.
+Saint has two stars on the Hollywood Walk of Fame, one for motion pictures at 6624 Hollywood Boulevard, and one for television at 6730 Hollywood Boulevard.

 Personal life

 Saint married producer and director Jeffrey Hayden on October 28, 1951.
-They had two children together: son Darrell Hayden and daughter Laurette Hayden.
-Their first child, Darrell, was born two days after she won an Academy Award for On the Waterfront.
-Saint and Hayden also have four grandchildren and were married for 65 years, until Hayden's death on December 24, 2016, at the age of 90.
+They had a son and daughter.
+Their son was born two days after she won an Academy Award for On the Waterfront.
+She began her acceptance speech by saying, "I may have the baby right here!"
+Saint and Hayden also had four grandchildren and were married for 65 years until Hayden's death in 2016.

+On July 4, 2024, Saint turned 100.
+She spent her 100th birthday celebrating with four generations of family members in Los Angeles.